duskyshelf/CV/README.md

 #### Broader Skills

-My marketing experience has been useful with regards to SEO discussions as it has remained relevent and practical when considering solutions to the problems we faced.
+My digital marketing experience has been useful with regards to SEO discussions as it has remained relevent and practical when considering solutions to the problems we faced.

 ## Education